Adultism: Addressing adultism

 Any inanimate or animate exhibition of adultism is said to be "adultist".
 This may include behaviors, policies, practices, institutions, or individuals.
 It is legal in most countries, towards people under 18.

 Educator John Holt proposed that teaching adults about adultism is a vital step to addressing the effects of adultism, and at least one organization and one curriculum do just that.
 Several educators have created curricula that seek to teach youth about adultism, as well.
-Currently, organizations responding to the negative effects of adultism include the United Nations, which has conducted a great deal of research in addition to recognizing the need to counter adultism through policy and programs.
-The CRC has particular Articles (5 and 12) which are specifically committed to combating adultism.
-The international organization Human Rights Watch has done the same.
+Currently, organizations responding to the negative effects of adultism include the international organization Human Rights Watch.

 Common practice accepts the engagement of youth voice and the formation of youth-adult partnerships as essential steps to resisting adultism.

 Some ways to challenge adultism also include youth-led programming and participating in youth-led organizations.
 These are both ways of children stepping up and taking action to call out the bias towards adults.
 Youth-led programming allows the voices of the youth to be heard and taken into consideration.
 Taking control of their autonomy can help children take control of their sexuality, as well.
 Moving away from an adultist framework leads to moving away from the idea that children are not capable of handling information about sex and their own sexuality.
 Accepting that children are ready to learn about themselves will decrease the amount of misinformation spread to them by their peers and allow them to receive accurate information from individuals educated on the topic.

+Criticism

+The concept of adultism has been criticised.
+According to scholar Karen M. Smith, it is merely a "buzzword", that needs to be grounded in theoretical and conceptual literature.
+She also argues that the notion of children as an oppresed group is still a matter of debate.
+It has also been argued that it is not a clear or well-defined concept, and no tools for measuring it have yet been developed.